 My research centers on the provision of information as a form of environmental management and governance.
-This topic is the focus of my dissertation at the University of California, Berkeley, and has also been a common thread through my previous academic work and professional experiences.
+This topic was the focus of my dissertation at the University of California, Berkeley, and has also been a common thread through my previous academic work and professional experiences.
 The provision of information is increasingly being used to both organize the internal resources of organizations (“management”) and encourage the creation of public goods (“governance”).
 Examples include the wide range of product eco-labels, green ratings of companies, and environmental rankings of countries that have been introduced by government agencies, non-profit organizations, corporations, and the media.
 These include programs such as Energy Star, the Forest Stewardship Council, Walmart’s Sustainability Index, and Newsweek’s Greenest Big Companies in America Rankings.

 I am interested in improving our understanding of these new strategies because they are directly relevant to corporations, government agencies, non-profit organizations, and individuals.
 They have become increasingly prominent in recent years, and present difficult strategic and operational questions for companies that touch on the domains of management, sales and marketing, research and development, supply chains, and business ethics.
 How should companies engage with these initiatives?
 Should they ignore them, join existing ones, or create their own?
 These programs also involve difficult choices for policy-makers and advocacy groups interested in regulating industry – does information disclosure complement, replace, or distract from more traditional governance approaches?
 How can they be designed to maximize the value of the public goods they create?
 And they present challenges for consumers and citizens as well – how should we respond to the multitude of green claims that we encounter everyday in the marketplace?